The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of covers

 to be the universal abelian cover, where the topology of the cover is determined by the link $\Sigma$.
 Let $(Z,0)\to (S,0)$ be the index one cover of the singularity germ $(S,0)$ such that $[Z/\zz_r]\cong S$ for $r=2,3, 4,6$.
 Then the universal abelian cover $(\widetilde{S},0)\to (S,0)$ factors through the index one cover

 since $(Z,0)\to (S,0)$ is an abelian cover.

-The deformation of $(S,0)$ can be given by the $D$-equivariant deformation of $(\widetilde{S},0)$.
+The deformation of $(S,0)$ can be given by the $G$-equivariant deformation of $(\widetilde{S},0)$.
 Thus we have

-\begin{thm} If $(S,0)$ is the $\zz_2, \zz_3, \zz_4$, or $\zz_6$ quotient of a simple elliptic singularity, or the $\zz_2$ quotient of a cusp or a degenerate cusp singularity germ, then there exists the universal abelian cover $(\widetilde{S},0)$.
-Moreover, the $D$-equivariant deformations of $(\widetilde{S}, 0)$ gives $\qq$-Gorenstein deformations of $(S,0)$. \end{thm} \begin{proof} The cases of the $\zz_2, \zz_3, \zz_4, \zz_6$ quotients of a simple elliptic singularity and the $\zz_2$ quotient of a cusp are from \cite{NW}, \cite{NW2}, and (\ref{eqn_universal_index}).
+\begin{thm} If $(S,0)$ is the $\zz_2, \zz_3, \zz_4$, or $\zz_6$ quotient of a simple elliptic singularity, or the $\zz_2$ quotient of a cusp or a degenerate cusp singularity germ, then there exists the universal abelian cover $(\widetilde{S},0)$ with transformation group $G$.
+Moreover, the $G$-equivariant deformations of $(\widetilde{S}, 0)$ gives $\qq$-Gorenstein deformations of $(S,0)$.
+In particular, there exists a $G$-equivariant one-parameter smoothing or deformation of $(\widetilde{S},0)$. \end{thm} \begin{proof} The cases of the $\zz_2, \zz_3, \zz_4, \zz_6$ quotients of a simple elliptic singularity and the $\zz_2$ quotient of a cusp are from \cite{NW}, \cite{NW2}, and (\ref{eqn_universal_index}).
 The $\zz_2$-quotient of degenerate cusp is given in \cite[\S 9.6]{Kawamata_Ann}, where the the degenerate cusp only has two irreducible components.
 In this case we consider the following diagram

 where $S^{\norm}$ is the normalization of $S$, and the two components $S_i$ have cyclic quotient singularities.
 From \cite{NW}, \cite{NW2}, $\widetilde{S}^{\norm}\to S^{\norm}$ is the universal abelian cover.
 Then, $\widetilde{S}$ is obtained from $\widetilde{S}^{\norm}$ by identifying the double curves.
 We know that $\widetilde{S}^{\norm}$ is l.c.i., so is $\widetilde{S}$. \end{proof}